Inspection Reports for Farmington Station, A Senior Living Residence

 Visit Reason

-An unannounced visit was made to Farmington Station A Senior Living Residence on April 12, 2023, by a representative of the Department of Public Health for the purpose of conducting a Complaint Investigation Survey related to Complaint #34344.
+An unannounced visit was made to Farmington Station A Senior Living Residence on April 12, 2023, by the Department of Public Health for the purpose of conducting a Complaint Investigation Survey related to Complaint #34344.

 Findings

-The investigation found failures in conducting investigations after unwitnessed injuries, failure to notify a Registered Nurse of changes in condition, failure to revise care plans after multiple falls, and failure to follow agency policies.
-Specific incidents involving two clients were detailed, including multiple falls and inadequate staff response and documentation.
+The investigation identified violations related to failure to conduct investigations after unwitnessed injuries, failure to notify a Registered Nurse of changes in condition, failure to revise care plans after multiple falls, and failure to follow agency policies on workplace safety and lifting restrictions.
+Two clients receiving assisted living services were involved in incidents where staff failed to properly assess, notify, and update care plans following falls and injuries.

 Complaint Details

 Complaint #34344 triggered the investigation.
-The report details substantiated findings of noncompliance related to client safety and staff response failures.
+The report details substantiated violations related to client safety and staff compliance with policies following falls and injuries.

 Description